SwatiNeha/music-genre-kaggle/README.md

 - **Interpretable enough** via **feature importance**; can add **SHAP** for local explanations if needed.
 - **Efficient** (500 iters) and easy to deploy.

-> Notes on interpretability trade‑offs vs. KNN/Simple models are discussed in the report; SHAP/LIME can assist deployment explanations if required.

 ---

 ## Reproducibility